 A Ph.D. thesis, based upon original investigation, must demonstrate mature scholarship and critical judgment on the part of the candidate, as well as familiarity with tools and methods of research in the candidate's chosen research field.
-The length of time your program will take will be dependent many factors and their are differences between student and completion times.
+The length of time your program will take will be dependent many factors and there are differences between students and completion times.

 Transferring from a Master’s program to a Ph.D. program can take place.

 Recommendation for the transfer must be initiated through a formal meeting of the student's Advisory Committee, which forwards its recommendation through the academic unit to the CGPS using the Graduate Student Transfers eForm in the CGPS Service Desk.
 The following conditions must be met: